The Best Areas to Stay in Tokyo for First Time Visitors

 Trunk Hotel Yoyogi Park is one of the best hotels in all of Shibuya, and one that offers “Urban Recharge”.
 Essentially, this hotel acts like a heavenly oasis in the midst of one of Tokyo’s busiest areas.

-Which Area to Stay in Tokyo is Best For First Timers: Shinjuku or Shibuya?
-(Is it better to stay in Shinjuku or Shibuya?)
+Which Area in Tokyo is Best For First-Timers: Shinjuku or Shibuya?

-Overall, Shinjuku and Shibuya are both perfect areas to stay in – one is not better than the other.
-However, it is good to note these things when trying to pick between the two:
+Overall, Shinjuku and Shibuya are both great areas to stay in Tokyo – one isn’t necessarily better than the other.

-- Shinjuku is more affordable and is best connected with public transportation.
+• Shinjuku is more affordable and well-connected by public transportation.

 Knowing this, which area are you leaning more toward?
 Let me know in the comments, or comment if you have any questions!